 Randolph-Macon College and Hampden-Sydney College.

-He will graduate from Appalachian State in Fall 2014 with a degree in Physical Education and Health.
+He graduated from Appalachian State in Fall 2014 with a degree in Physical Education and Health.

 What they're saying about Waln:

 "Daniel is a excellent addition to our staff!
 Having the

 opportunity to play and coach for Coach Marc Payne at Ashe County,

 Daniel is seasoned in the day-to-day coaching regiment and ready to